kilinmao/ray-trace/README.md

 # Basic Three.js Raytracer

 A simple raytracer using WebGL and Three.js to render static scenes and raytrace them as well.
+Additionally, you can view the 🌟 [demo](https://kilinmao.github.io/ray-trace/). 🌟

 ## Features
 * Phong illumination model